immutant/immutant/docs/guides/web.md

   :on-message (fn [channel message])
 ```

-The :on-message handler is only relevant to WebSockets, as are the
+The `:on-message` handler is only relevant to WebSockets, as are the
-:code and :reason keys passed to :on-close: they will be nil for HTTP
+`:code` and `:reason` keys passed to `:on-close`: they will be nil for
-streams.
+HTTP streams.

 ### HTTP Streams